amosteernamazz/amosteernamazz.github.io/blog/about.md

 Hi, this is blog.

-Welcome to my own website, which is delighted in GPU and concurrent alg.
+Welcome to my own website, which is delighted in EDA.

-The reason for this web is offering some ideas and giving some basis elements in GPU design and harware and software co-design.

 if you have any questions, please feel free to contact me [amosteernamazz@163.com](mailto:amosteernamazz@163.com)